webdetails/cdc/README.md

 It's very simple to configure CDC.

-1. Install CDC using either the installer (soon to be available) or [ctools-installer](http://pedroalves-bi.blogspot.com/2011/06/ctools-installer-making-things-fast.html).
+* Install CDC using either the installer (soon to be available) or [ctools-installer](http://pedroalves-bi.blogspot.com/2011/06/ctools-installer-making-things-fast.html).
    If you do a manual install, be sure to copy the contents of _solution/system/cdc/pentaho/lib_ to server's _WEB-INF/lib_

-2. Download the [standalone cache node](http://ci.analytical-labs.com/job/Webdetails-CDC/lastSuccessfulBuild/artifact/dist/cdc-redist-SNAPSHOT.zip)
+* Download the [standalone cache node](http://ci.analytical-labs.com/job/Webdetails-CDC/lastSuccessfulBuild/artifact/dist/cdc-redist-SNAPSHOT.zip)

-3. Execute the standalone cache node in the same machine as pentaho or in the same internal network (_launch-hazelcast.sh_), optionally editing the file and changing the memory settings (defaults to 1Gb, increase at will).
+* Execute the standalone cache node in the same machine as pentaho or in the same internal network (_launch-hazelcast.sh_), optionally editing the file and changing the memory settings (defaults to 1Gb, increase at will).
 You can launch as many nodes as you want.

-4. Launch pentaho and click on the CDC button:
+* Launch pentaho and click on the CDC button:

 ![CDC main screen](http://www.webdetails.pt/cdc/cdc-usage.png)

-5. Enable CDA and CDC
+* Enable cache usage on CDA and Mondrian

-6. Restart pentaho server
+* Restart pentaho server

-7. Check if the settings screen are satisfactory.
+* Check if the settings screen are satisfactory.
 Usually the defaults work fine.

 ![CDC settings](http://www.webdetails.pt/cdc/cdc-settings.png)